movestore/animation-moveVis/README.md

 to remove this label it is your responsibility to ensure the map tiles are cited appropriately (e.g. in the map caption).
 The App logs will include a line with the basemap tile citation information, if needed.

+### Changes in output data

+The input data remain unchanged.

 ### Most common errors